 The Audit Committee is chaired by Mr. Mazrui.
-It met four times during Fiscal Year 2016, as required by its Terms of Reference, on the dates indicated below:
+Pursuant to its Terms of Reference, it is required to meet at least four times each year, however, it met five times during Fiscal Year 2017 on the dates indicated below:

-July 14, 2015: The meeting was attended by Mr. Alireza and Mr. Mazrui and by H.E.
-Alardhi, Mr. Rishi Kapoor, Mr. Anthony Robinson, Mr. Michael Merritt, Ms Stephanie Bess, Mr. Ashwani Siotia, Mr. Ram Prasad, Mr. Shaun Hill and Mr. Richard Kramer (all by invitation for portions of the meeting other than H.E.
-Alardhi, Mr. Merritt and Ms. Bess).
+July 26, 2016: The meeting was attended by Mr. Mazrui, Mr. Al Ghurair and Sh.
+Al Khalifa and also by Mr. Anthony Robinson, Ms. Stephanie Bess, Mr. Gordon Bennie, Mr. Shaun Hill and Mr. Richard Kramer (all by invitation for portions of the meeting other than Ms. Bess).

-September 29, 2015: The meeting was attended by Mr. Al Ghurair and Mr. Mazrui and by Mr. Kapoor, Mr. Robinson, Mr. Merritt, Ms. Bess, Mr. Hill and Mr. Kramer (all by invitation for portions of the meeting other than Mr. Merritt and Ms. Bess).
+September 27, 2016: The meeting was attended by Mr. Mazrui and Sh.
+Al Khalifa and also by Mr. Kapoor, Mr. Robinson, Ms. Bess, Ms. Raewyn Johnston, Mr. Hill and Mr. Kramer (all by invitation for portions of the meeting other than Ms. Bess).

-January 26, 2016: The meeting was attended by Mr. Alireza and Mr. Mazrui and by Mr. Kapoor, Ms. Bess, Mr. Hill, Mr. Kramer and Mr. Ramzi AbdelJaber (all by invitation for portions of the meeting in the case of Mr. Hill and Mr. Kramer).
+November 20, 2016: The meeting was attended by Mr. Mazrui, Mr. Al Ghurair and Sh.
+Al Khalifa and also by Mr. Robinson, Mr. Daniele Vecchi, Ms. Bess, Mr. Hill, Mr. Kramer and Mr. Shahbaz Khan (all by invitation for portions of the meeting other than Ms. Bess).

-April 26, 2016: The meeting was attended by Sh.
-Al Khalifa and Mr. Mazrui and by H.E.
-Alardhi, Mr. AbdelJaber, Ms. Bess, Mr. Gordon Bennie, Mr. Prasad, Mr. Hill and Mr. Kramer (all by invitation for portions of the meeting).
+January 31, 2017: The meeting was attended by Mr. Mazrui, Mr. Al Ghurair and Sh.
+Al Khalifa and also by H.E.
+Alardhi, Mr. Kapoor, Mr. Robinson, Mr. Bennie, Mr. Ram Prasad, Ms. Rasha Sabkar, Mr. Khan, Mr. Hill and Mr. Kramer (all by invitation for portions of the meeting other than Ms. Sabkar).